Donjohn/MediaBundle/README.md

 ```

-Then add these lines to your config.yml
+Add this to your config.yml
 ```yaml

 doctrine: